Gardener847/PCEM-SCSS-Methodology/README.md

 		    …
 		|_- _forum.scss
 ```
-**Note** Starting from the top, the architecture also shows the @import order for the root _main.scss.
+**Note:** Starting from the top, the architecture also shows the @import order for the root main.scss.
+Also notice how all scss files are partial files, except for main.scss.
+Partial files allows us to breakdown a file into many smaller files, aka partials, so, when scss is getting compiled into css, all the partials would be combined into one file, which significantly improves performance.

 Themes can be dynamically set as shown in the following:
 // in _themes.scss